Hosea 13: Text

-The original text was written in Hebrew language.
-This chapter is divided into 16 verses in Christian Bibles, but 15 verses in the Hebrew Bible with the following verse numbering comparison:
+The original text was written in Hebrew.
+This chapter is divided into 16 verses in English Christian Bibles, but 15 verses in the Hebrew Bible, where verse 16 is numbered as Hosea 14:1.
 This article generally follows the common numbering in Christian English Bible versions, with notes to the numbering in Hebrew Bible versions.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), Codex Leningradensis (1008).
 Fragments containing parts of this chapter were found among the Dead Sea Scrolls, including 4Q78 (4QXIIc; 75–50 BCE) with extant verses 3–10, 15–16 (verse 13:16 = 14:1 in Masoretic text); and 4Q82 (4QXIIg; 25 BCE) with extant verses 1, 6–8?, 11–13.

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BCE.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century) and Codex Marchalianus (Q; $\mathfrak{G}$Q; 6th century).